 - The system can require regular maintenance.

 The packaged system has all its heating and cooling components in one large unit and is best suited for small houses.
 These systems can be placed in outdoor or even indoor storage areas.

 The packaged system has a blower for dispersing the hot/cool air throughout the house and withdrawing the atmosphere’s untreated air.

-both heating and cooling performed by a single unit
+- Heat Pump: Both heating and cooling are performed by a single unit

 This system is very efficient and budget-friendly.
 The maintenance costs are also lower.
 But such systems are not best suited for excellent heating performance in extreme cold.